IGME-RIT/basic-ray-tracer-tutorial/README.txt

 the position we focus on is (0, 0.5, 0), which is slightly above the origin of the world.
 Our up vector is (0, 1, 0), which means the Y-axis points upward.
-Our aspect ratio is 800/600, which is window width divided by height, then we pass pointers to our 4 vec4 rays (r00, r01, r10, r11).
+Our aspect ratio is window width divided by height, and the Field of View is 45 degrees.
-After that, we set the Uniforms, which are explained in prerequisites.
+We give all this to teh calcCameraRays function, which gives us the 4 rays that make our Frustum, each one is in a different corner of the screen.
+We pass these rays to the Fragment Shader through four uniforms, then the fragment shader uses these four rays to generate rays for every pixel.

 [Vertex Shader]
 We generate a quad to cover the screen by using